adamburkegh/toothpaste/README.md

 # Results

 Result files from experiments performed on this framework are in `results`.
 "Weight estimation" mining was done using the [spd\_we project](https://github.com/adamburkegh/spd_we).
-This includes output models
+This includes output model PNML files.

+## Result Models

+Visualizations of the models from the evaluation are in [eval-models](eval-models/).